July 07, 2018

 Super President character model.

 The ratings were abysmal and the series was cancelled after its initial 15 episodes were produced.
 It remained on NBC’s schedule through 1968 until it was ultimately replaced by reruns of Top Cat.
-The only merchandise known to have existed was a Halloween costume, however a giant-size comic book was in the works.
-However, the comic featured references to the candidates in the upcoming election and was scrapped after the assassination of Robert F. Kennedy.
-After that, the show has largely fallen into the wastelands of history; recalled only by retrospective websites, books and those who may have seen it growing up, with very little information about it actually existing.
+The only merchandise known to have existed was a Halloween costume; however a giant-size comic book was in the works.
+The comic would have featured references to the candidates in the upcoming election and was scrapped after the assassination of Robert F. Kennedy.
+After that, the show has largely fallen into the wastelands of history; recalled only by retrospective websites and videos, books, and those who may have seen it as kids.

 EPISODE GUIDE: